jeffbayes/jeffbayes.github.io/about.md

 I was a board member with the UO Web Development Club, and am leading it this year through a pivot and rebrand to become the UO Dev Club, for general software development.
 Check out our website... when it's done being under construction.

 Coding, strength training, and spending time with friends is what makes my life worth living.
 I like to believe I can still play the trumpet, too.
+Check out some of the music I've worked on by heading to my [music page]({{site.url}}/music).

 I'll have more content for you soon.

 If you'd like to contact me in the meantime, shoot me a message on your favorite social media platform.
 Links are on the bottom of this page.
-If you're the hiring type, check out my [LinkedIn](https://www.linkedin.com/in/jeffbayes), my [resume]({{site.url}}/assets/JeffBayesResume.pdf), or just go ahead and contact me.
+If you're the hiring type, check out my [LinkedIn](https://www.linkedin.com/in/jeffbayes), my [resume]({{site.url}}/assets/JeffBayesResume.pdf), or just go ahead and contact me - my email is on the resume.